masudf6/vet-course-desc-builder/README.md

-# 📄 Course Description Generator
+# 📄 VET Course Description Builder

 This Streamlit app generates formatted Word documents with course descriptions based on a list of training units provided in Excel.
-It's perfect for academic staff preparing documentation for student university applications.
+It's perfect for academic staff preparing documentation for student who require detailed perfomace criteria for courses they undertook.

 ---